Independence Day activities planned locally and in region

 Texas County Historical and Military Museum curator Ron Jones will likely have a Vietnam War display at the plaza, and pocket-sized copies of the U.S. Constitution also will be available.

-The City of Houston is sponsoring a free fireworks show at dark at the Houston Area Chamber of Commerce Fairgrounds.
-There is no parking charge.
+The City of Houston has postponed a free fireworks show at dark Saturday at the Houston Area Chamber of Commerce Fairgrounds due to dry conditions.

 Truck pull planned at fairgrounds

-There is a chamber truck pull at 7 p.m.
+There is a chamber of commerce truck pull at 7 p.m.
 Saturday at the fairgrounds on North U.S. 63.
 The cost is $10; children under 5 are admitted free.

 July 4 activities at Willow Springs